kuda09/material-charts/README.md

 # Material Charts
-Run `docker compose up` to start the required machines
+Run `docker-compose up` to start the required machines

 ## Material Charts Server
 Contains all the back-end contents of the application